artsy/hokusai/README.md

 ## Getting Started

-See [Getting Started.md](./docs/Getting_Started.md) to start using Hokusai your project.
+See [Getting Started.md](./docs/Getting_Started.md) to start using Hokusai for your project.

 ## Command Reference